section-engineering-education/engineering-education/content/articles/custom-api-with-kotlin-mvvm/index.md

 ![Dormain ans usecases](/engineering-education/custom-api-with-kotlin-mvvm/domain-and-usecases.png)

 ### The ViewModel and the UI entry point
 The ViewModel is responsible for combining the result obtained from the use cases with the mobile screen onto which they will be displayed, accessed or used.
-Furthermore, it exposes the data to present it to the user screen easily.
+Furthermore, it exposes the data to easily present it to the user screen.

 In the `viewmodels`, create a file named `AuthViewModel` and add the snippets below: